grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 *Identifier*: `best_practice_third_party_content`
 - **Happens when**:
-  We detect many different domains in a test.
+  k6 detects many different domains in a test.
 - **What it might indicate**:
   Your test script contains requests to 3rd party resources such as CDNs, social media scripts, analytics tools, etc.
 - **Recommendations**:
   Remove third-party requests:
   - The requests may violate the third party's ToS.
   - The third party may throttle your requests, skewing the percentiles of your results.
-  - You may have no ability to affect the performance of that third party.
+  - You may have no ability to affect that third party's performance.

 > **ⓘ You may have valid reasons to ignore this alert**
 >